gertig/backbonejs-rails/README.md

 Installation
 ------------

-The best way to install backbone-rails is by adding the following to your Gemfile:
+The best way to install backbonejs-rails is by adding the following to your Gemfile:
     gem "jquery-rails"
     gem "backbonejs-rails"